lindbergh-loader/lindbergh-loader/docs/guide.md

 - You need to set `SKIP_OUTRUN_CABINET_CHECK` to 1 in `lindbergh.conf` to play in DX, SDX or Standard cabinet types.

+### Hummer (all versions)

+The games will ask for libGLcore.so.1 and libnvidia-tls.so.1 you can copy for example libkswapapi.so as libGLcore.so.1 and libnvidia-tls.so.1 and the game will work fine.

 ## Configuration File : lindbergh.conf

 All configurable options are set and explained in the [`lindbergh.conf`](lindbergh.conf) file itself, and should be reasonably easy to understand.
 This chapter further explains some of those setup options.